Sean Blythe Anaïs.

 (see also 'MY WORK' tab, above)

 My first book, Disarming Intervention, is about the relationship between novel weapons technologies, war, and the body of laws governing the conduct of international hostilities.
 It was published by the University of British Columbia Press in 2015 and distributed in the U.S. through the University of Washington Press.
 As an author-researcher, I published nearly two-dozen peer-reviewed articles, chapters, and reviews in the area of security and socio-legal studies.
 My single-authored pieces have appeared in Security Dialogue, The Canadian Journal of Sociology, and Critical Discourse Studies.
 My collection of peer-reviewed journal articles addresses security and law through various lines of inquiry, including Ministerial Authorization and the jurisprudence of signals intelligence, Freedom of (Access to) Information, weapons and war, and the legal administration of risk and regulation.
 Some of my work on security has also appeared in edited volumes - one was published by Duke University Press (Shoshanna Magnet, ed.) and the other by Routledge (Mark Salter, ed.).

 I traveled the world taking pictures of decommissioned weapons and munitions factories dedicated to materiel production in wars spanning from WWI (West Virginia) to Vietnam (Maryland).
 My work in Cold War weapons sites includes two Nuclear Test and Training Ranges: Orford Ness, Suffolk - U.K. and the Nevada Nuclear Test Site, Nevada - U.S.A.

 (see 'PHOTOGRAPHS' tab, above)

-I live where my dog Joni Mitchell (pictured above) lives.
+I live in Charleston - where my dog Joni Mitchell (pictured above) lives.